bonitasoft/bonita-doc/md/tomcat-bundle.md

 ### Configure the Tomcat bundle

 ::: info
-If you just want to try Bonita BPM Platform with the embedded h2 database (only for development phase of your project), you can skip the next two paragraphs.
+If you just want to try Bonita BPM Platform with the embedded h2 database (only for development phase of your project), you can skip the next paragraph.
 For production, you are recommended to use one of the supported databases, with the following steps.
 :::

-#### Configure Bonita BPM Platform datasource

-Make sure your database is created before you start the configuration and make sure you do this before you start the Tomcat server.

-The first step is to configure the database used by the [*Platform setup tool*](BonitaBPM_platform_setup.md) to initialize the configuration.

-To do so, go to `<TOMCAT_HOME>/` and update the `setup/database.properties` files with the connection information of the database.

-The initial configuration that will be pushed to the database is located in the `setup/platform_conf/initial` folder.

 <a id="datasources_configuration" />

 #### Configure the Tomcat server datasources

-After configuring the datasource to let the Platform setup tool initialize and store the configuration, you need to configure this datasource on the server.
+Make sure your database is created before you start configuring the Tomcat datasources and make sure you do so before you start the Tomcat server.

 If you use the [Business Data Model (BDM) feature](define-and-deploy-the-bdm.md), you can store the business data in the same database than platform configuration and engine data, or you can configure a dedicated database.